 In Japan, the foods eaten in the Buddhist temples as enlightened foods are known as “shojin ryori” or shojin foods in every season.
 This traditional temple food uses no meat ingredients.
-All sources and ingredients come from plants and natural resources, most of all are vegetables, seaweeds, wild plants, grains, pulses, and beans.
+All sources and elements come from plants and natural resources.
+Most of all are vegetables, seaweeds, wild plants, grains, pulses, and beans.
 Faith and expectation are for physical and spiritual well-balanced growth.

 The Four Seasons

 The slight bitterness of spring buds and bamboo shoots, for example, is said to remove the fats the body accumulates during winter.

 Vegetables from all the melon family, and vegetables such as tomatoes, eggplant, and cucumbers, have a cooling effect on the body.